-To borrow a saying from the late great Pirates broadcaster Bob Prince, the Pittsburgh Steelers’ franchise is a classic example of Bob Prince’s sports maxim the “hidden vigorish.”
-According to Prince, the hidden vigorish, states that the more you lose the closer you come to winning.
+The Pittsburgh Steelers’ franchise is a classic example of announcer Bob Prince’s maxim of “hidden vigorish.”
+According to Prince, it means that the more you lose the closer you come to winning.
 The Steelers’ franchise was founded in 1933, and during the years from their founding until 1972, the team did a lot of losing.
-The Steelers won their division only once during those nearly four decades of play–in 1947, and they lost that division championship match.
+They won their division only once during those nearly four decades of play, in 1947, but lost that division championship match.

 Poor Performance Results in Few Candidates for Canton